deauthenticate/deauthenticate/README.md

-Hi 👋, I'm scripted, a security researcher, reverse engineer & developer from Delhi, India.
+Hi 👋, I'm scripted, a security researcher, reverse engineer & developer from New Delhi, India.

 ---